denbeigh2000/goi3bar/README.md

 ### Usage

-then run the `goi3bar` binary with your config file path:
+Run the `goi3bar` binary with your config file path as an argument:
 ```
-goi3bar --config-path $HOME/.i3/config.json
+goi3bar -config-path $HOME/.i3/config.json
 ```

 Set this as the `status_command` field in `~/.i3/config`.

 **NB**: Input through stdin is no longer supported following the introduction of